 Since our inception, we have financed our operations primarily through issuances of convertible preferred shares and warrants and cash flows from operations.
-As of December 31, 2020 and March 31, 2021, we have raised an aggregate of \$161.1 million, net of issuance costs of \$3.5 million, through sales of convertible preferred shares and warrants.
+As of December 31, 2020, we have raised an aggregate of \$161.1 million, net of issuance costs of \$3.5 million, through sales of convertible preferred shares and warrants.
 In October 2019, we signed share purchase agreements with certain of our existing and new investors, pursuant to which we would issue an aggregate total of 13,663,450 Series E convertible preferred shares at a price per share of \$9.51, to be issued in four installments, and warrants to purchase an aggregate total of 2,866,275 Series E-1 convertible preferred shares at an exercise price of \$12.60 per share, for total gross proceeds of \$130.0 million.
-In October 2019, we closed the first tranche and issued 4,960,975 shares of Series E convertible preferred shares for \$9.51 per share and warrants to purchase an aggregate total of 2,866,275 Series E-1 convertible preferred shares at an exercise price of \$12.60 per share for total gross proceeds of \$47.2 million.
+In October 2019, we closed the first tranche and issued 4,960,975 shares of Series E convertible preferred shares an aggregate total of 2,866,275 Series an exercise price of \$12.60 per share and warrants to purchase an aggregate total of 2,866,275 Series E-1 convertible preferred shares of \$9.51 per share and warrants to purchase an aggregate total of 2,866,275 Series E-1 convertible preferred shares at an exercise price of \$12.60 per share for total gross proceeds of \$47.2 million.
 Total issuance costs were \$1.7 million.
-In April and October 2020, we closed the second and third tranches and issued a total of 5,801,650 shares of Series E convertible preferred shares for \$9.51 per share for total gross proceeds of \$55.2 million.
-Total issuance costs were \$1.5 million.
-During the second quarter of 2021, we closed the fourth tranche and issued a total of 2,900,825 shares of Series E convertible preferred shares for \$9.51 per share for total gross proceeds of \$27.6 million.
-Total issuance costs were \$0.8 million.
+In April and October 2020, we closed the second and third tranches and issued a total of 5,801,650 shares of Series E convertible preferred shares for \$9.51 per share for total gross proceeds of \$47.2 million.
+We expect to close the fourth tranche in April 2021.

 Our principal uses of cash in recent periods have been funding our operations and investing in our business.
-As of December 31, 2020 and March 31, 2021, our principal sources of liquidity were cash, cash equivalents, and short-term deposits of \$117.6 million and \$118.9 million, respectively, which were held for working capital purposes.
+As of December 31, 2020, our principal sources of liquidity were cash, cash equivalents, and short-term deposits of \$117.6 million, which were held for working capital purposes.
 Cash and cash equivalents consist of cash in banks and bank deposits.
 Short-term deposits consist of deposits that mature within one year.

 We believe our existing cash, cash equivalents, short-term deposits, and proceeds from this offering will be sufficient to meet our needs for at least the next 12 months.
-Our future capital requirements will depend on many factors including our revenue growth rate, chargeback expenses, merchant churn, regulatory developments, the market acceptance and demand for our offering, international expansion efforts, and the investments we make that support our businesss.
+Our future capital requirements will depend on many factors including our revenue growth rate, chargeback expenses, merchant churn, regulatory developments, the market acceptance and demand for our offering, international expansion efforts, and the investments we make that support our business.
 We may in the future enter into arrangements to acquire or invest in complementary businesses, services, and technologies, including intellectual property rights.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, financial condition, and cash flows would be materially and adversely affected.